The Government plans to make a final decision on whether to ban consultancy charging for automatic enrolment in March or April.

 The FSA has already stated that a consultancy charge cannot reduce the value of a member’s pension contribution below the auto-enrolment minimum of 8 per cent.

-At the time adviser firms expressed their anger at the last minute decision after spending considerable resource preparing for the new rules.
+At the time, adviser firms expressed their anger at the last-minute decision after spending considerable resources preparing for the new rules.
 Firms have developed their business models assuming consultancy charging will be allowed, with many small and medium-sized employers expected to be unwilling to pay an upfront fee.

 One option being considered by policymakers is an absolute cap on charges for qualifying auto-enrolment schemes.
-If the Government did this it could force advisers to renegotiate previously agreed trail commission terms with providers.
+If the Government imposed this, it could force advisers to renegotiate previously agreed trail commission terms with providers.

-During a Department for Work and Pensions select committee session earlier this week, Conservative MP Graham Evans branded consultancy charging an “absolute joke” and urged the Government to ensure the cost of corporate advice is borne by the employer rather than the employee.
+During a Department for Work and Pensions select committee session last week, Conservative MP Graham Evans branded consultancy charging an “absolute joke” and urged the Government to ensure the cost of corporate advice is borne by the employer rather than the employee.

 Responding for the Government, DWP head of private pensions policy and analysis Bridget Micklem said: “We need to be able to unpick and understand very clearly what people are putting in the pot they are calling consultancy charges.